Skip to content

 • Horizontal Scaling: Multi-container deployments with shared state

-• Cache Architecture: Redis for distributed caching
+• Cache Architecture: Redis with hiredis, multi-level application caching

-• Performance Tuning: Configuration and benchmarking
+• Performance Tuning: orjson, compression, and configuration

 • Kubernetes Deployment: HPA, resource limits, and best practices